About Michael MacMillan, sculptor and artist

 We’ve added a few local artists work but what I really want is to keep the focus on our works, that’s a great point of difference to other Galleries.

 For me, sculpture and my artistic passion are about the process more than anything.
-It is also about working together with my family partner Jackie Crow does photography and makes the vine wrapped trees and wreaths and daughter Poppy Lucia paints and sews fabric bookmarks.
+It is also about working together with my family partner Jackie Crow does photography and makes the vine wrapped trees and wreaths and daughter Poppy Lucia paints and sketches whilst studying for her Architecture Degree at Victoria University.
 We could be doing this anywhere in the world, but we’ve chosen Upper Moutere, Nelson, New Zealand.
 Everywhere around in this unique village are people like us, all devoting their lives to producing wonderful sculpture, art, wine ceramics and food.

 Enter the Moutere Artisans.